lorensen/VTKExamples/src/VTKBook/09Chapter9.md

   <figcaption style="color:blue"><b>Figure 9-40</b>.
 Computing the Delaunay triangulation using technique of Watson and Boyer.
 Points are injected into triangulation forming new Delaunay triangulations.
 In the final step, the initial bounding points are removed to reveal final triangulation.</figcaption>
 </figure>

 The Delaunay triangulation can be computed using a variety of techniques.
-We describe a particularly elegant technique introduced independently by Watson <em style="color:blue;background-color: white">\[Watson81\]</em> and Bowyer <em style="color:blue;background-color: white">\[Bowyer81\]</em> (**Figure 9-40**).
+We describe a particularly elegant technique introduced independently by Watson <em style="color:green;background-color: white">\[Watson81\]</em> and Bowyer <em style="color:green;background-color: white">\[Bowyer81\]</em> (**Figure 9-40**).
 The algorithm begins by constructing an initial Delaunay triangulation that strictly bounds the point set P, the so-called bounding triangulation.
 This bounding triangulation can be as simple as a single triangle (2D) or tetrahedron (3D).
 Then, each point of P is injected one by one into the current triangulation.
 If the injected point lies within the circumcircle of any simplex, then the simplex is deleted, leaving a "hole" in the triangulation.
 After deleting all simplices, the n-1 dimensional faces on the boundary of the hole, along with the injected point, are used to construct a modified triangulation.
 This is a Delaunay triangulation, and the process continues until all points are injected into the triangulation.
 The last step removes the simplices connecting the points forming the initial bounding triangulation to reveal the completed Delaunay triangulation.

 This simplistic presentation of triangulation techniques has shown how to create topological structure from a set of unstructured points.
 We have ignored some difficult issues such as degeneracies and numerical problems.
 Degeneracies occur when points in a Delaunay triangulation lie in such a way that the triangulation is not unique.
 For example, the points lying at the vertices of a square, rectangle, or hexagon are degenerate because they can be triangulated in more than one way, where each triangulation is equivalent (in terms of Delaunay criterion) to the other.
 Numerical problems occur when we attempt to compute circumcenters, especially in higher-dimensional triangulations, or when simplices of poor aspect ratio are present.

 Despite these problems, triangulation methods are a powerful tool for visualizing unstructured points.
 Once we convert the data into a triangulation (or in our terminology, an unstructured grid), we can directly visualize our data using standard unstructured grid techniques.

 **Hybrid Techniques.** Recent work has focused on combining triangulation and basis function techniques for interpolating 2D bivariate data.
 The basic idea is as follows.
 A triangulation of P is constructed.
 Then an interpolating network of curves is defined over the edges of the triangulation.
 These curves are constructed with certain minimization properties of interpolating splines.
 Finally, the curve network is used to construct a series of triangular basis functions, or surface patches, that exhibit continuity in function value, and possibly higher order derivatives.
-(See <em style="color:blue;background-color: white">\[Nielson91\]</em> for more information.)
+(See <em style="color:green;background-color: white">\[Nielson91\]</em> for more information.)

 ### Multidimensional Visualization